DrMarkusVoss/pumla/pumla_UsersGuide.md

 model repository to create diagrams and are able to use all the macro commands explained in the following chapters.

+### `pumla installplantuml`
+Downloads a compatible version of the PlantUML JAR file and places it into a dedicated folder within the pumla command line tool installation.

 ### `pumla files`
 Called without any other argument, pumla writes out to the console a list of all `.puml` files that are `pumla` files (marked with either `'PUMLAMR`